Multi-User-Domain/vocab/README.md

 # Multi User Domain vocabularies

-These vocabularies are created to support Multi User Domain applications and for the Multi User Domain project
+These vocabularies are created to support Multi User Domain applications and for the Multi User Domain project.
+Below is a short description of each vocabulary included in this repository.
+For more information on how to use a specific vocabulary, see the docs folder of this repository.
+For documentation on how to build games within our commons, see https://Multi-User-Domain.github.io/

 ## Core